0xNeit/suilend/README.md

 # Known issues
 - I left some rounding bugs in a couple places.
 I haven't implemented floor/ceil correctly in my Decimal module yet.
-- Compounding debt in an obligation can sometimes be inaccurate because it has to be done in a separate tx.
 - The reserve prover spec is currently broken bc I overhauled my Decimal module.